Real Tools. Real Code. Real Fun.

 CO-ED, Open to all High School Students

-Introduction to Software Engineering is the starting point for a budding developer.
+Web Development 101 is the starting point for a budding developer.
 Students will learn the basics of computational thinking and the foundations of programming using the Ruby development language.
 Topics include object-oriented programming, front-end development using HTML and CSS, and web integration with the Sinatra Framework.
 By the end of the class, students will be able to build their own functional web applications.

 What you will learn